 This translucent gallery, which hangs above the city quarter of the Bank of Estonia, is defined by refined materials and complex architectural geometry used in the construction.
 The quarter is closed for the public due to security concerns.
 The gallery is thus a small, yet important addition to the historic bank buildings as it serves to connect them with each other.

-Refined material solutions and complex geometry define the character of this translucent gallery lying hidden in the strictly closed quarters of the Central Bank of Estonia in Tallinn.
-A small, yet important addition to existing historical bank buildings, the gallery serves as a connector between them.
-Designed before digital design tools and 3D-modelling became common among Estonian architects, the gallery could be considered as a handcrafted spatial design experiment.
-Glass and steel details are intricately combined according to geometrical and structural demands of the design.
-Due to its distinct material and tectonic qualities the gallery acts as a uniquely experiential space.
-Refined and cool in its character, it silently serves its users not only as a space of transition but also as a place for contemplation.
+Designed before digital design tools and 3D-modelling became commonly used among Estonian architects, the gallery is a handcrafted experiment in spatial design, despite its active functional purpose.
+Glass and steel details are intricately coalesced according to geometric and structure demands of the design.
+Due to its distinct material and tectonic qualities the gallery acts as a uniquely sensuous space.
+Refined and cool in its character, it calmly serves those who traverse it daily as a silent area for contemplation.